An axiomatic approach to virtual chains: The multicategory of Hamiltonian Floer data

 \end{itemize} We require to the choice of surfaces $\Sigma_v$ and Floer data $(H_v,\alpha_v)$ to be obtained by gluing near each stratum of the cube, and include the datum of an atlas, presenting this data in a neighbourhood of each stratum of the cube as the outcome of gluing.
 More precisely, we associate to each stratum $\sigma$ of the cube $[0,1]^n$ the neighbourhood of its interior $\nu \Int{\sigma}$ obtained by taking the product with intervals of length $1/3$ in all normal directions (any constant smaller than $1/2$ would be adequate). \begin{itemize} \item (Gluing atlas) For each stratum $\sigma$, a smooth extension of the families $\{\Sigma_v\}_{v \in T_\sigma}$ of Riemann surfaces and Floer data $(H_v,\alpha_v)$ to $\nu \Int{\sigma}$, together with a choice of gluing parameters yielding the families associated to the adjacent strata. \end{itemize} We further require that the gluing data associated to adjacent edges are compatible in the sense that the composition of gluing maps associated to a pair of nested strata agree.

-\begin{rem} One can generalise the above construction to symplectic manifolds which are geometrically bounded in the sense of \cite{Groman2015}.
-In that case, we restrict attention to those Hamiltonians that have bounded oscillation.
-These conditions are required to ensure compactness of moduli spaces of holomorphic curves of bounded energy, whose proof is completely independent of the considerations of our construction. \end{rem} It is straightforward to equip the collections of sets $\{\cH_n(\vec{H})\}_{n=0}^{\infty} $ with the structure of a symmetric cubical set, to construct reordering isomorphisms of symmetric cubical sets
+\begin{rem} There are two minor differences between our notation and that of \cite{AbouzaidGromanVarolgunes2021}: (i) we shall not exclude bivalent vertices which are labelled by continuation maps for which the Hamiltonian does not change, and in particular we allow the constant continuation map, and (ii) we omit the additional perturbation datum used in \cite{AbouzaidGromanVarolgunes2021} to achieve transversality in the symplectically monotone setting. \end{rem} \begin{rem} One can generalise the above construction to symplectic manifolds which are geometrically bounded in the sense of \cite{Groman2015}.
+In that case, we restrict attention to those Hamiltonian data satisfying the notion of dissipativity described in \cite[Appendix C]{AbouzaidGromanVarolgunes2021}.
+These conditions are required to ensure compactness of moduli spaces of holomorphic curves of bounded energy, whose proof is completely independent of the considerations of our construction. \end{rem} It is straightforward to equip the collections of sets $\{\cF_n(\overrightarrow{(J,H)})\}_{n=0}^{\infty} $ with the structure of a symmetric cubical set, to construct reordering isomorphisms of symmetric cubical sets

 for each permutation $f$ of the inputs, and to define (multi)-composition maps (given by concatenating trees), which are appropriately associative.